-You must submit the 4 week follow up even if your patient is still smoking and then you will be paid accordingly.
+You must submit the 4 week follow up, even if your patient is still smoking or has been lost to follow up, to be paid accordingly.

-Q 3: What can we do with clients who do not finish the 12-week programme and cannot be reached?
+Q 3: What can we do with patients who do not finish the 12-week programme and cannot be reached?

-A: Following the guidance, make attempts to contact the client 3 times as this call/email/text could be their lifeline.
+A: Following the guidance, make attempts to contact the patient 3 times as this call/email/text could be their lifeline.

-Retain client record on pharmacy care record (PCR).
+Retain patient record on pharmacy care record (PCR).
 Submit 12 week follow up and record as "lost to follow up" to ensure payment is received.

-The same rule is applied if client is lost at 4 week stage - Submit 4 week follow up, mark as "lost to follow up".
+The same rule is applied if patient is lost at 4 week stage - Submit 4 week follow up, mark as "lost to follow up".

-Q 4: How would pharmacy staff support a client worried about staying stopped when near completion?
+Q 4: How would pharmacy staff support a patient worried about staying stopped when near completion?

-A: Client can be supported and have NRT for another 2 weeks beyond 12-week programme.
+A: Patient can be supported and have NRT for another 2 weeks beyond 12-week programme.

-Encouragement may be needed to boost client's confidence
+Encouragement may be needed to boost patient's confidence

-Suggest that they could have a short acting product to take at challenging times (after week 14, they'd have to buy their own product), reassure the client that they have done well and have broken the behavioural habit that had been previously formed.
+Suggest that they could have a short acting product to take at challenging times (after week 14, they'd have to buy their own product), reassure the patient that they have done well and have broken the behavioural habit that had been previously formed.